Steven Paul Wilson

 name you’d like to share, please feel free to

-contact me, and I’ll be happy to add him of her to my list.
+, and I’ll be happy to add him of her to my list.
 The

 agents listed below follow the Association of Authors’ Represen-